Timonwa/ai-research-assistant/README.md

 - 💬 **Interactive Interface**: User-friendly greeting and topic confirmation system
 - 🎯 **Topic Agnostic**: Works with any research topic (technology, business, health, etc.)

+> **Note**: This project currently uses a mock Google Search tool for demonstration purposes.
+To enable real data fetching, add your API keys and extend the tool's `runAsync()` method to call Google's Custom Search API.

 ## Architecture and Workflow

 This project demonstrates sequential agent workflow in ADK-TS, where each agent produces its own distinct output: